Are Dairy Products Good For You?

 This brings me to lactose.
 As mentioned, lactose is the sugar in dairy products.
 When you are a baby you produce plenty of lactase to digest the lactose but as you get older you produce less and less lactase; thus, making you more and more lactose intolerant.
 Do you know how intolerant you are to lactose?

 Casein is a protein in dairy products.
 Unfavorably, about 20% of the population has some degree of intolerance to casein.
-When you inject casein, you might not break out in a rash or hives but you likely will have inflammation and subsequent water retention with slowed metabolism that goes unnoticed.
+When you ingest casein, you might not break out in a rash or hives but you likely will have inflammation and subsequent water retention with slowed metabolism that goes unnoticed.
 This inflammation is a burden on your body; so, maybe you will notice…

 Whey is the other protein in dairy products and it is usually a liquid but gets dehydrated and sold as a powdered protein supplement.
 A lot of people have some degree of food sensitivity to whey as well which also causes inflammation and an increase in disease and weight gain.